Fast fashion is cheap, low quality clothing that is produced rapidly by mass-market retailers.

 Have an occasion coming up and need a one time only piece to wear?
 Rent your next outfit online and reduce your impact.

-Understanding sustainable fabrics is complex - and needs to encompass:
+Understanding sustainable fabrics is complex.
+To qualify as sustainable, textiles need to encompass:

 Have some spare clothes that need a new home?
 Round up your mates for a fun-filled night of clothes swapping.
 Don’t know where to start?
 Check out Leah’s post (former fast fashion addict turned slow fashion activist) on how to host your next clothes swap.